Assessing Monotone Dependence: Area Under the Curve Meets Rank Correlation: Bridging the area under the curve (AUC) measure to rank correlation coefficients: Population setting

 \begin{theorem} For nondegenerate\/ $X$ and\/ $Y$, it holds that

 \end{theorem}

-The representation \eqref{eq:CMA2s} demonstrates that $\CMA$ and $\AGC$ are measures of the amount of probability mass between outcomes that order in the same way as the covariate.
+In addition to ensuring the desired normalization, the representation \eqref{eq:CMA2s} demonstrates that $\CMA$ and $\AGC$ are measures of the amount of probability mass between outcomes that order in the same way as the covariate.
 If there are ties in the covariate, the corresponding probability mass is discounted by a factor of one half.

-The next two results show that $\CMA$ and $\AGC$, respectively, bridge the asymmetric $\AUC$ measure in the dichotomous case and Spearman's rank correlation coefficient $\rhoS$ in continuous settings.